 Those Black Sox are instructive in another way, too.
-Many in high-minded circles--the New York Times editorial page, for instance--insisted that Harding had to skate until found guilty in a court of law.
+Many in high-minded circles—the New York Times editorial page, for instance—insisted that Harding had to skate until found guilty in a court of law.
 Ridiculous.
-Let me point out that the Black Sox were absolved of all charges in court--yet were banned for life.
-There wasn't enough evidence to convict them--not in a Chicago court, anyway--but there was abundant evidence that would taint any game they later played in.
+Let me point out that the Black Sox were absolved of all charges in court—yet were banned for life.
+There wasn't enough evidence to convict them—not in a Chicago court, anyway—but there was abundant evidence that would taint any game they later played in.
 Sports isn't real life; sports is better than real life, while still being a part of real life.
 Sporting administrations are right to uphold a higher moral code than is found in everyday life, while the necessities of competition demand a swifter sense of justice.
-Getting down to particulars, a Butch Reynolds, banned for a bad urine test he maintains was a lab mistake, ought to be given every chance to prove his innocence--a chance denied him at great eventual cost to U.S. athletic bodies in a case that no doubt influenced the Harding affair.
-But when an athlete admits an offense of the magnitude of Harding's, she should be dealt with harshly and immediately.
+Getting down to particulars, a Butch Reynolds, banned for a bad urine test he maintains was a lab mistake, ought to be given every chance to prove his innocence—a chance denied him at great eventual cost to U.S. athletic bodies in a case that no doubt influenced the Harding affair.
+But when an athlete admits an offense of the magnitude of Harding's, he or she should be dealt with harshly and immediately.